 TODO :

-Writing Binding Component
+Writing Connector

-Each new Binding component has to implement following interface in order to support both sending and receiving the message from the endpoint.
+Connector is a component through which Teevra can interact with the external system handling its protocol and session.
+Connector can be used either as the source or destination of Message Exchange.
+Each new Connectorhas to implement following interface in order to support both sending and receiving the message from the endpoint.

+Writing a FusionComponent

 Component implements the FusionComponent interface, is a factory of FusionEndpoint with only one method createEndpoint.
 This class will create the Endpoint using the Configuration (BindingConfig) provided.
 Same component instance will be used in all the processes to create the FusionEndpoint.
 Below is a code snippet for a sample Component class.